AxisPhilly/py-li/README.md

 #py-landi

-A thin python wrapper for the City of Philadelphia [Licenses and Inspections API](http://phlapi.com/licenseapi.html)
+A thin Python wrapper for the City of Philadelphia [Licenses and Inspections API](http://phlapi.com/licenseapi.html)

 ## Installation